annejan/bolt-extension-clientlogin/readme.md

   (change the domain name to match yours)
 1. Click 'Create your Twitter application'
 1. Select the 'API Keys' tab
-1. Add the 'Client ID' and 'Client Secret' in your config.yml
+1. Add the 'API key' and 'API secret' to your config.yml

 Facebook
 --------